Investing 101: What Is Investing and Why Does It Matter?

 If a 7% return is average, then the average is pretty awesome.
 Fortune favors the bold.

-- Consistently Contribute – The truth is, very few people can perfectly time the market and I’m sorry but you’re not one of them.
+The truth is, very few people can perfectly time the market and I’m sorry but you’re not one of them.
 That’s ok though because you can beat it with Dollar Cost Averaging.
 Contribute every month to your investments and it won’t matter if you buy at the peak or bottom of the market.
-He who can stay the course, wins.
+He who can stay the course wins.

-- Be Greedy When Others Are Fearful – The best time to buy is when the world is on fire.
+The best time to buy is when the world is on fire.
 Don’t be delusional, be realistic.
-Are the fires real or just the typical knee jerk reaction of the media?
+Are the fires real or just the typical knee-jerk reaction of the media?
 We’re bargain hunters, not suckers.

-- Find and Remove Frivolous Fees – Rule: A bank will always try to trick you into paying fees.
+Rule: A bank will always try to trick you into paying fees.
 Be vigilant and tireless when it comes to reducing your fees.
 When the stakes are highest, so are the fees.
-Even a 1% fee can become significant over the long term.
+Even a 1% fee can become significant over the long-term.

-- Diversify – If it can fail, it will fail.
+If it can fail, it will fail.
 That’s why we always plan ahead for failure.
-Diversification is your cheat code for riding the market.
+Diversification is your investing 101 cheat code for riding the market.
 Invest in many different things so no single failure can ever shut you down.

 Embed this Infographic on Your Site